-Tbilisi has a long and complex history, dating back to the 5th century AD when it was founded as a small town by the King Vakhtang I Gorgasali of Georgia.
+Tbilisi has a long and complex history, dating back to the 5th century AD when it was founded as a small town by King Vakhtang I Gorgasali of Georgia.
 Over the centuries, the city grew in size and importance, becoming a major cultural and commercial center in the region.

 In recent years, Tbilisi has undergone significant redevelopment and has become a popular destination for tourists from around the world, attracting visitors with its rich history, diverse architecture, and vibrant culture.